Flaxseed oil and cancer - Can you use flaxseed oil to prevent or reduce your risk for cancer?

-Another study from South Dakota had rats eat corn meal or flaxseed diets.
-Scientists compared the incidence of colon tumors and tumor size in both diets.
-Researchers found the flaxseed diet reduced the appearance of colon tumors from 83% down to 29% and the tumors shrank from 44 mm. down to 5 mm.
+- Researchers in South Dakota looked at the incidence of colon tumors, tumor size and cancer in flaxseed or corn meal diets.
+Researchers found a flaxseed diet reduced the appearance of colon tumors from 83% down to 29% and the tumors shrank from 44 mm. down to 5 mm.

-Researchers at The Department of Nutritional Sciences at University of Toronto conducted an experiment to see if a corn meal, flaxseed or flaxseed oil diet would have any effect on rats with cancer.
-The test subjects were divided into 3 groups and given one of the three diets for 7 weeks.
-The rats eating flaxseed and flaxseed oil displayed an average tumor volume over 50% smaller than rats eating the corn meal diet.
-The group eating flaxseeds had the lowest amount of new tumor growth.
-Doctors believe this is due to the lignans found in the hull of ground flaxseeds.
+- Study shows flaxseed oil may reduce tumor growth – Scientists at The Department of Nutritional Sciences at University of Toronto conducted an experiment to see if a diet including flaxseed oil, flaxseeds or corn meal would have any effect on rats with cancer.
+The researchers found that the rats who ate the flaxseed and flaxseed oil diets displayed an average tumor volume over 50% smaller compared to the rats that ate the corn meal diet.

 The influence of dietary flaxseed and other grains, fruits and vegetables on the frequency of spontaneous chromosomal damage in mice.
 Mutation Research.
 2004 Jul 13;551(1-2):213-22. :